 Do you treat Spanish-speaking patients on a regular basis?
 Do you want to communicate with them in their language?

 Do you wish you understood more about your patients' culture and customs?
-Take your medical Spanish skills to the next level and learn about the culture of Guatemala with Hospitalito Atitlán's fully accredited Spanish and Cultural Immersion CME.
+Take your medical Spanish skills to the next level and learn about the culture of Guatemala with Hospitalito Atitln's fully accredited Spanish and Cultural Immersion CME / CNE.
 This course is recommended for physicians, nurses and medical professionals who have studied Spanish in the past.
-Physicians [MDs and DOs are eligible to receive CME credit.
+Physicians [MDs and DOs) can receive CME credit and nurses can receive contact hours.
 Other healthcare professionals will be eligible to receive a Certificate of Attendance

 The five-day course is held at Hospitalito Atitlán on the picturesque shores of Lake Atitlán, Guatemala.